nrobinson2000/neopo/docs/tutorials/install.md

 ## Uninstalling

 Uninstalling neopo takes two steps.
-First you must delete the neopo script installed on your system.
+First, you must delete the neopo script installed on your system.
 You can do this with:

 ```bash
 $ neopo uninstall